 So, what makes a prenatal massage different from the deep tissue massage you might have loved before pregnancy?
 The main differences come down to technique and positioning.
 Instead of lying on your stomach, you’ll be comfortably supported on your side with pillows and cushions to take all the pressure off your belly and lower back.
 Your therapist will use gentle, soothing strokes and avoid deep pressure on specific areas, like your legs and abdomen.
 The focus is on addressing common pregnancy complaints—like a sore back or swollen ankles—in a way that’s completely safe for both you and your baby.
 It’s all about creating a nurturing experience that adapts to your body’s unique needs at every stage.

-Key Benefits for You and Your Baby
+Why It’s Good for Both You and Baby

 Taking time for a prenatal massage does more than just feel good in the moment; it offers some real health benefits that can make your pregnancy journey smoother.
 Regular sessions can help ease backaches, stiff necks, and leg cramps, which are all too common as your body changes.
 It’s also a fantastic way to reduce stress and anxiety.
 Massage encourages your body to release serotonin and dopamine—those wonderful “happy hormones”—which can lift your mood and help you feel more relaxed.
 And when you’re less stressed, your baby benefits, too.
 Lowering stress hormones creates a healthier environment for your little one to grow.